AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 With a partner, write pseudo code for an application that would monitor the room temperature and adjust it so the room remains at a certain temperature.

->Instructor Note: Walk through the problem and have a couple students share what they come up with.
-At this point students might not have the best idea of how to name variables in the pseudocode, but that's okay!
-Focus on the logic here.

 ```js
 get targetTemperature